 Patients may have a history of weight gain, fatigue, weakness, delayed wound healing, easy bruising, back pain, bone pain, loss of height, depression, mood swings, emotional reactivity, loss of libido, erectile dysfunction in males, irregular menstrual cycles in females, infertility, hyperhidrosis, hirsutism, biparietal visual loss if there is a large pituitary adenoma, recurrent fungal and bacterial infections due to impaired immunity, and difficulty in combing hair or rising from a sitting position.

 Psychological problems such as cognitive dysfunction and depression are not uncommon.
-Some patients mat develop severe osteopenia and bone fractures.
+Some patients may develop severe osteopenia and bone fractures.

 Patients may also have a history of hypertension, peptic ulcer disease, and diabetes.

 The evaluation of suspected Cushing’s syndrome can include the demonstration of endogenous hypercortisolism with the late-night salivary cortisol or a 24-hour urine free cortisol.
-Inability to appropriately suppress endogenous cortisol production is detected with the one-milligram overnight dexamethasone suppression test and the 2-day low-dose dexamethasone suppression test.
+The inability to appropriately suppress endogenous cortisol production is detected with the one-milligram overnight dexamethasone suppression test and the 2-day low-dose dexamethasone suppression test.

 The 24-hour urine free cortisol test can detect endogenous overproduction of cortisol.
 The collection should start with an empty bladder(discard first-morning void).
 Collect all urine for 24 hours.
 Abnormally low, or high, urine Valium can cause false-negative and false-positive results respectively.
 A low GFR (less than 60 ml/min) can falsely lower the urine free cortisol.
 Borderline elevations of the 24-hour urine free cortisol result are often false positives.
 A result more than four times the upper limit of normal is rare except in Cushing syndrome.